-Excellent attendance at the academy is crucial if learners are to reach their full potential.
-If learners are dreaming big, they need to attend the academy on time every single day.
+Excellent attendance at school is crucial if learners are to reach their full potential.
+If learners are dreaming big, they need to attend school on time every single day.

 The table below highlights the importance of good attendance and the impact poor attendance will have (based on research conducted by the Government in March 2016).

 Attendance % Number of Days Lost Impact upon Your Child's Education 100% None!
 Outstanding attendance!
-This gives your child the best chance = 97% Great attendance!
-Fewer than 6 days of absence in one academic year.This is above the academy attendance target. to achieve their potential as sta- tistics show that 78.7% of learners with 100% attendance achieve good progress.
-95 to 96.9% Less than 10 days of absence.
-The learner is likely to achieve their targets and will be well prepared as they move through the academy.
+This gives your child the best chance to achieve their potential as statistics show that 78.7% of learners with 100% attendance achieve good progress. = 97% Great attendance!
+Fewer than 6 days of absence in one academic year.
+This is above the school attendance target, 95 to 96.9% Less than 10 days of absence.
+The learner is likely to achieve their targets and will be well prepared as they move through school.
 Statistics show that 69.1% of learners in this attendance bracket go on to achieve good progress.
 92 to 94.9% Up to 15 days of absence.
-If attendance is in this category the learner will have had up to 3 weeks' absence in the academy year.
-According to statistics, only just over half (52.8%) of learners in this attend- ance bracket achieve good progress.
+If attendance is in this category the learner will have had up to 3 weeks' absence in the school year.
+According to statistics, only just over half (52.8%) of learners in this attendance bracket achieve good progress.
 90 to 91.9% The learner will have had up to 19 days of absence (up to 3 weeks and 4 days).
-Learners in this category may fall behind and it will be difficult for them to reach their potential.
+Learners in this category may fall behind and it will be difficult for them to achieve their best.
 Attendance in this bracket is a major concern and should be addressed quickly.
 Only just over half (52.8%) of learners in this attendance bracket go on to achieve good progress. <90% Persistently Absent: The learner will have had more than 19 days of absence (more than 3 weeks and 4 days) over the academic year.
 This is very poor attendance and the Educational Welfare Officer may become involved.
 Poor attendance - this is extremely worrying.
 Of those learners with below 90% attendance, only 35.6% are likely to achieve good progress.